JimboDragonGit/chef-git-server/README.md

 * Ubuntu

 #### Cookbooks
-The following external cookbook dependencies are required for git-server:
+The following external cookbook dependencies are required for chef-git-server:

 * git
 * users